heketi/heketi/tests/functional/README.md

 you know this is not needed on your system you can disable this by setting `HEKETI_TEST_USE_SUDO=no` in your environment.

+For debugging/experimentation purposes you can pause the test (at the level of the functional test directory) before and after the test suite is run.
+Set HEKETI_TEST_PAUSE_BEFORE=yes to prompt to continue before the tests are run and HEKETI_TEST_PAUSE_AFTER=yes to prompt to continue after the tests are run but before any teardown occurs.

 ## Adding new tests

 Create a new directory under tests/functional matching the style of